With a partner, find the 3 most unlikely / unusual / unique things you have in common with each other. Each pair chooses one to share with the group.

 get to know someone

-Before putting people into paired breakout rooms, instruct them to find as many things as possible and then keep deciding which of those are the most unique.
-Choosing things you like, have done, hobbies, pet peeves, quirks, etc. can help people avoid obvious, visible things (e.g. both have curly hair).
+People are given the instruction to find the most unique thing they have in common.
+This works well in pairs or small groups.
+Instruct people to find as many things as possible and then keep deciding which of those are the most unique.
+Choose things you like, have done, hobbies, pet peeves, quirks, etc. can help people avoid obvious, visible things (e.g. both have curly hair).
 The goal is to come up with the most surprising things (e.g. "we both spent the first three years of our lives in Miami").

 Having a shared goal can help push people into curiosity about the other person and asking focused questions.